 Yeah, I’ll take some of that!

 I want to support the health and sustainability of my local community.
-If you want to have a healthy local economy in which the residents are earning an honest living producing healthy food for you, then support your local farms!
-Or, you can make industrial cattle ranchers and huge supermarket chains rich while slowly destroying your body.
+If you want to have a healthy local economy in which farmers are earning a living producing healthy food for you, then support your local farms!
+Or, you can fill the pockets of industrial cattle ranchers and huge supermarket chains while slowly destroying your body.
 Tough choice—right?

 Should we really be eating meat?

 We have been eating meat through all of human history.
 Our bodies are designed to digest and absorb the nutrients from meat.
 Traditional hunter-gatherer populations like the Masai and Inuit got most of their calories from meat and had no evidence of heart disease until processed carbs were introduced into their diets.
 That said, we need a lot less than most of us are getting…

 Grass Fed Farms.
 How do I find them?

 Eat Wild has a directory of 1400 pasture based farms in the US and Canada.
 Many of the farms will ship to you.

 Local Harvest has a feature to help you locate famers’ markets, independent farms, and other places where you can find sustainably grown food.

 Eat Well Guide.
 This is an online directory of farms, stores, and restaurants that use sustainably raised meat and dairy products in the US and Canada.
 I was a little surprised to see Chipotle on the list…